jfdlv/formikExercise/README.md

 # formikExercise

-Simple project that validates an email and password field using formik
+Simple React project that validates an email and password field using formik

+Run `npm start` on command line to run it.